 I also love to get just freshly produced honey direct from the source – here the vendor just uses recycled glass ware to bottle up his home-made honey.
 Isn’t it nice to support a local business like this and enjoy the delicious home-made goodness of locally made honey.

 Going to the local farmers market at Maku’u is one of the best ways to support local growers and get some exotic fruits that are just starting to come into season, now we are getting so many different types of mangoes in all shapes and taste.
+If your into Hawaiian snacks or delicious desserts made in Hawaii you’ll find this in the various foodie booths at the market.
 The next photo shows three large jackfruit that easily weigh over ten pounds each, have you ever tried a sweet and juicy jack fruit when its fresh?

 Giant Jackfruit for sale at Maku’u market

 You can almost smell these huli-huli local style chicken grilling from all over the market.
 I never go home without bringing one of these chickens home for a meal and they are huge – one can easily last me 3.4 meals alone.

 It’s always fun stopping by the vendors selling tropical flowers and plants, I love chit-chatting with all the vendors I know and peppering them with how-to and maintenance questions along with finding out what their newest offerings are on display.
 One of my favorites is the vendor who sells exotic tropical rhododendrons or vireyas, don’t they all look amazing you just want to bring home one of each variety of flower.